SACGF/shariant_docs/docs/site/classification_flags.md

 2. At the bottom of the form, click the tick to submit the outstanding changes.

 ### ![](images/exchange.png) Significance Changed
-This classification has changed it's clinical significance compared to a previously published version.
+This classification has changed its clinical significance compared to a previously published version.
 1. Set the status of this flag to reflect the primary reason behind the change in classification.
-2. Please also add a comment providing some context.
+2. Please add a comment providing some context.

 This is discussed in more detail on the [Classification Discordance](classification_discordance) page.